Government incentives for plug-in electric vehicles: History

 The Chinese government adopted a plan in 2009 with the goal of turning the country into one of the leaders of all-electric and hybrid vehicles by 2012.
 The government's intention was to create a world-leading industry that would produce jobs and exports, and to reduce urban pollution and its oil dependence.
 However, a study found that even though local air pollution would be reduced by replacing a gasoline car with a similar-size electric car, it would reduce greenhouse gas emissions by only 19%, as China uses coal for 75% of its electricity production.

 The Chinese government uses the term new energy vehicles (NEVs) to designate plug-in electric vehicles, and only pure electric vehicles and plug-in hybrid electric vehicles are subject to purchase incentives.
 On June 1, 2010, the Chinese government announced a trial program to provide incentives up to (~ in June 2011) for private purchase of new battery electric vehicles and (~ in June 2011) for plug-in hybrids in five cities.
 The cities participating in the pilot program are Shanghai, Shenzhen, Hangzhou, Hefei and Changchun.
 The subsidies are paid directly to automakers rather than consumers, but the government has stated that it expected that vehicle prices will be reduced accordingly.
 The amount of the subsidy is to be reduced once 50,000 units are sold.
 In addition to the subsidy, the Chinese government is planning to introduce, beginning on January 1, 2012, an exemption from annual taxes for pure electric, fuel-cell, and plug-in hybrid vehicles.
 Hybrid vehicles were eligible for a 50% reduction only.

-In 2011, only 8,159 electric cars were sold in China despite a subsidy.

-Unsubsidized lead-acid EVs are produced without government approval at a rate of more than 30,000 per year in Shandong and requires no driving license because the top speed is less than 50 km/h.
-They cost and have been the target of criticism from major car manufacturers.